FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-laravel-api.md

 ### Creating the View

 Change the view file located at `resources/views/welcome.blade.php` to add a <span>Log in with FusionAuth</span>{:.uielement} button when you are logged out and a container for the messages API response when you are logged in.
+This is of course not really all that typical; usually you'd have the user log into FusionAuth, store the token in the browser or mobile app, and then call the API.
+But since this is a quickstart to show you how to validate the

 ```php
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-laravel-api/main/laravel/resources/views/welcome.blade.php %}